Best Times to Visit Valletta, Malta

 What are some local customs or etiquette tips I should be aware of in Valletta?

-What are some hidden gems or lesser-known spots in Valletta that most tourists miss?
+Are there any hidden gems or lesser-known spots in Valletta that you'd recommend?

 Ready to Plan Your Trip?